Tillman32/CleanArchitecture/README.md

 I also found it fitting, that "Uncle Bob" (Robert C. Martin) shares a similar name, and this project makes an attempt to align with his architecture [outlined here on his website.](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html)

-An example of the application running on AWS (Ubuntu) is hosted here: [https://CleanArchitecture.BrandonTillman.com](https://cleanarchitecture.brandontillman.com/).
+An example of the application running on AWS (Ubuntu) is hosted here: [https://cleanarchitecture.brandontillman.com](https://cleanarchitecture.brandontillman.com/)

+I also wrote a blog post to pair with it here: [https://www.brandontillman.com/clean-architecture-dot-net-core/](https://www.brandontillman.com/clean-architecture-dot-net-core/)

 # Key Points: